 User-friendly

 The platform is designed for simplicity.
-Its clean, step-by-step editor makes it easy for anyone, regardless of technical skill, to build and launch automations.
+Its clean, step-by-step editor makes it easy for anyone, regardless of technical skills in Zapier, to build and launch automations.

 Can become expensive